cfmoya324/Aleksei324/README.md

 ### Hi there

-I'm just a guy who likes to develop software and webpages, play games and play bass a little.
-I like to tinker with *Linux* and open source in general, I like to change distros a lot; I would like to collaborate on open source projects.
-Currently I'm using *Visual Studio Codium*.
+I'm just a guy who likes to develop software and webpages, play games and play bass a little; I like to tinker with *Linux* and open source in general, and I'm changing distros a lot.
+I would like to collaborate on open source projects.

 I'm currently learning *Flutter* and I'm interested about *Rust*; I'll be working on *Numfinity* and my personal webpage.
 My favourite language right now is *Python*.